swapdisker/dsa-amalg/README.md

 ### CS61b UC Berkeley
 https://cs61b-2.gitbook.io/cs61b-textbook/4.-sllists

 Propietary data referenced on this repo is the sole property of their respective authors and is fairly used by educational purposes.
+Everything else is GPL